refinedev/refine/.changeset/lucky-sloths-provide.md

 "@pankod/refine-react-location": major
 ---

--   `AuthProvider` deprecated and renamed to `LegacyAuthProvider` with refine@4. `routerComponent` updated to use provided auth provider.
+-   `AuthProvider` is now deprecated and renamed to `LegacyAuthProvider` with refine@4. `routerComponent` updated to use provided auth provider.